Harvest of Hope Community Garden

 When the initial raised beds were built in 2011, there were only a total of 25 beds, and they were quite shallow as seen in the photo below on the left.
 We now have 91 beds, many as deep as 16 inches as seen in the photo on the right, and we are currently above 90% occupancy level.

-Many of the beds were built were built several years ago with surplus lumber donated by builders who were replacing residential decking.
+Many of the beds were built several years ago with surplus lumber donated by builders who were replacing residential decking.
 These beds are now in need of repair or replacement and donations of lumber are hard to come by.
 As a result, we are using donated funds to buy new, treated lumber for repairs.

 Many of our gardeners live nearby in apartment buildings where they have little, or no, opportunity to raise food where they live.
 But some come from as far away as Jonesborough.